 Endometriosis is a condition faced by women that are generally associated with pain and infertility.
 Almost 3-10% of women in their reproductive age face this issue, but only a small percentage of these women get it diagnosed before it does substantial damage to the body.
 It is important to diagnose and treat endometriosis as soon as possible; however, to do that, awareness is key.

 Definition and Causes of Endometriosis:

 When the lining inside the uterus, the endometrial tissue, starts growing outside the uterus onto other organs such as the ovaries and fallopian tubes, the disorder is called endometriosis.
 This tissue generally sticks to areas around the pelvis; however, in some cases it has been found in other areas of the body as well.
 When the endometrial tissue grows on the ovaries, small cysts called endometriomas form.
-It causes a variety of issues in women’s bodies, the most common being excessive pelvic pain and infertility.
+Endometriosis causes a variety of issues in women’s bodies, the most common being excessive pelvic pain and infertility.
 While no definite cause for endometriosis has been determined, there are a few theories about what could possibly cause this condition.
 One of those theories is retrograde menstruation.
 When a woman is on her period, some of the blood and tissue may travel to the abdominal area through the fallopian tube.
 Another theory is that some of the cells outside the uterus can change, and become the same as endometrial tissue cells.

 Many women normally experience one or two of these symptoms during their period.
 However, it is important to recognize a group of symptoms that may indicate endometriosis, and seek help.
 Some of these symptoms are: